Business Valuation — Option Pricing Method for Equity Allocation

 When You Need a Valuation

-Per IRS rules, you need to do a 409A valuation as close to the stock option grant date as possible, and you must update the valuation at least once a year.
-Significant events―such as a round of financing― or changes in control, even if foreseeable, also require a new valuation.
+According to the IRS, you need to do a 409A valuation as close to the stock option grant date as possible, and you must update the valuation at least once a year.
+Significant events ― such as a round of financing ― or changes in control, even if foreseeable, also require a new valuation.

 How to Use the Option Pricing Method